Mature Masculine

 Courage and Truth

 Courage and truth are deeply connected.
-It takes courage to see the truth about yourself—your patterns, fears, failures.
+It takes courage to see the truth about ourselves: our patterns, fears, failures.
 It takes courage to speak truth to others.
-And it takes courage to live truth once you've seen it.
+It takes courage to live truth once we've seen it.

 Many people avoid self-inquiry not from laziness but from fear.
 What if I discover something I can't handle?
 What if the truth changes everything?
 This fear keeps people stuck in familiar patterns, even painful ones.
 Real courage is the willingness to look anyway.

 Living truth is often harder than seeing it.
-You may realize a relationship needs to end, a job needs to change, a pattern needs to break.
-Courage carries you from insight to action—from knowing what's true to actually living it.
-Without courage, truth dies in thought alone.
+We may realize a relationship needs to end, a job needs to change, a pattern needs to break.
+Courage is what carries us from knowing something to actually doing something about it.
+Without courage, truth just sits in our head and rots.

 Courage and Vulnerability

-This is counterintuitive.
-We think courage means being invulnerable.
-But the Knight who cannot feel is not truly brave—he's defended.
-His armor protects him from pain but also from connection, from learning, from being changed by what he encounters.
+This catches most people off guard.
+We think courage means being bulletproof.
+But the Knight who cannot feel is not truly brave.
+He's walled off.
+His armor keeps out pain, but it also keeps out connection, learning, and the chance to be changed by what he encounters.

-The mature Knight's courage allows him to be touched by life while still standing firm.
+The Mature Knight's courage allows him to be touched by life while still standing firm.
 He can feel fear without being ruled by it.
 He can feel pain without being destroyed by it.
-His strength includes his sensitivity, not despite it.
-True courage is strength and tenderness—a rare but essential quality.
+His strength includes his sensitivity, not in spite of it.
+True courage holds strength and tenderness in the same hand.
+Most people never learn how to do both.

 Cultivating Courage

 Turn toward fear: Feel it in the body.
 See what it protects.
-Don't let it run your choices.
+Don't let it run our choices.

-Let courage serve: Use your strength in service of truth and care, not ego.
+Let courage serve: Use our strength in service of truth and care, not ego.

 Include vulnerability: Real courage can be soft.
 It can admit uncertainty and still act.